mlhcmit/psets/2021/pset4/README.md

   * To question the accuracy of automatic labels / gain exposure to label noise
   * To gain an introduction to CNNs/CV/radiograph data.

-### Link
+### Code and Write-up Questions
-Problem 1 can be found here: https://colab.research.google.com/drive/1_Uv8c7AqbeFYnwnKgyeZRCVt4-wSEnGR
+Code and write-up questions can be found here: https://colab.research.google.com/drive/1_Uv8c7AqbeFYnwnKgyeZRCVt4-wSEnGR

 You will be required to turn in both your final `.ipynb` colab file and include in your single separate writeup the answers to all questions explicitly asked in the "Write-Up Questions" sections.